Email FacebookTwitterMenu burgerClose thin

 Does the Trump Tax Plan Affect Capital Gains Tax Rates?

-Trump’s tax law does not include any changes to existing capital gains tax rates or income tax brackets.
-Capital gains taxes are a central consideration for many investors, particularly those managing taxable brokerage accounts, real estate or long-term investment portfolios.
+Trump’s tax law leaves existing capital gains tax rates and income tax brackets unchanged.
+Capital gains remain a key consideration for investors, especially those with taxable brokerage accounts, real estate holdings or long-term investment portfolios.

-Under current law, long-term capital gains are profits from selling assets held for more than one year.
-These gains are taxed at preferential rates of 0%, 15% or 20%, depending on the taxpayer’s income.
-The income thresholds for each rate are adjusted annually for inflation.
+Under current rules, profits from selling assets held for more than one year (long-term capital gains), are taxed at preferential rates of 0%, 15% or 20%, depending on a taxpayer’s income.
+The income thresholds for these brackets are adjusted annually for inflation.

 2025 Long-Term Capital Gains Tax Rates

-These rates remain unchanged under the One Big Beautiful Bill Act.
-However, Project 2025, a policy blueprint created by the conservative Heritage Foundation, has called for:
+Capital gains tax rates remain unchanged under the One Big Beautiful Bill Act.
+However, Project 2025, a policy blueprint developed by the Heritage Foundation, outlined several potential changes to capital gains taxation, including:

-- Lowering the top long-term capital gains rate to 15% (from the current 20%)
+• Reducing the top long-term capital gains rate to 15%, from the current 20%

-- Indexing capital gains to inflation, allowing investors to adjust their cost basis to reflect inflation
+• Indexing capital gains to inflation, allowing investors to adjust cost basis to account for price changes over time

 Check out our in-depth study to learn more about how the One Big Beautiful Bill Act (OBBBA) impacts Americans across the country.